kvakvs/macaba/README.md

 * Erlang/OTP R15 or R16, get from https://www.erlang-solutions.com/downloads/download-erlang-otp -
 requires no configuration

-* RIAK database, get from http://docs.basho.com/riak/latest/downloads/ - requires no configuration just install and ensure its started by doing sudo /etc/init.d/riak restart
+* RIAK database, get from http://docs.basho.com/riak/latest/downloads/ -
+requires no configuration just install and ensure its started by doing sudo /etc/init.d/riak restart

 Compiling
 =========

 * Checkout from github by using git clone <url>
-* run: make
+* $ make
+* $ make run (or make runf to run without recompiling all deps)

 This will download 'rebar', using rebar it will check out dependencies to 'deps/' subdirectory, compile dependencies, compile macaba, and run locally on port 8000.